claudiobusatto/demo-app-with-errors/README.md

-# Todo List App
+# Todo List App (Bun + In-Memory API)

-A simple todo list with in-memory storage.
-No database required.
+Small Bun app that serves:

+- a browser UI at `/`
+- a JSON API for users and todos
+- in-memory storage (everything resets on restart)
+- error reporting to CoolKeeper on unhandled runtime errors

 ## Setup